elec-e8408-mini-project-2025/project-documentation/README.md

 2. If the logs include relevant information of the operation.
 Make sure they match the input.
 3. Manually calculate that the calory and distance calculation matches closely to the equations in [Data Calculation](#data-calculation)

-## Design Constraints

-Design constraints specify good to know requirements and constraining factors.
-These might impose difficulties for the integration and software development.
-Consider these factors affecting multiple functionalities and requirements.

-### Data calculation

-In case the optional GPS tracking functionality is not implemented, the length of one step is hard coded as an approximation of average stride length.
-The value will be based on an equation referenced by Barreira et. al [4]: 42 percent of the person's height.
-The average height of males in Finland is 180 cm.
-Thus the average stride length for an average length Finnish male would be

-$$0.42 \cdot 180\,cm = 75.6 cm = 0.756\,m \approx 0.76\,m$$

-In case GPS tracking data is unavailable, travelled distance is simply calculated by

-$$\text{stepCount} \times \text{strideLength}$$

-The calory calculation is based on Wilkin et. al. [5] findings on average energy expenditure for young average health adults.
-Their findings have been applied to suit the metric system and by converting Kilojoules into calories by using the conversion of 1 kilojoule equalling 239 calories.
-With this process the calory consumption for 1 km hike is estimated to be 56 calories and thus calory consumption per step is

-$$0.00076 km \cdot 56 = 0.04256\,\text{calories}$$